Mt Fromme Hike Guide North Vancouver BC

-Given the number of peaks and hikes on the North Shore with stunning views and easier access, it’s perhaps not surprising that Mt Fromme is often overlooked.
-It’s smaller than the likes of Mt Strachan and Mt Seymour but it’s a great hike nonetheless.
-Plus, there’s no day pass required for Mount Fromme (you’ll just have to keep watch for mountain bikers)!
+Given the number of peaks and hikes on the North Shore with stunning views and easier access, it’s perhaps not surprising that the Mt Fromme hike is often overlooked.

 About the Mount Fromme Trail

-Mt Fromme isn’t within any provincial or regional parks, which means it’s exempt from the day pass you might find at other nearby mountains.
 You can also start the trail from several different points, we started from the end of St. Georges Avenue, but you could also start from the Mt Fromme parking lot where you begin the Kennedy Falls trail.

 Though quieter than many of the nearby peaks, Fromme is gaining in popularity so don’t expect to get the trail completely to yourselves!
+Plus, the Mount Fromme parking lot gets busy since it’s so popular for mountain biking.

 Trail stats: